arangodb/arangodb/Documentation/DocuBlocks/Rest/Users/get_api_user_user_database.md

 Return the full set of access levels for all databases and all collections.

 @RESTDESCRIPTION
-Fetch the list of databases available to the specified *user*.
-You need *Administrate* for the server access level in order to execute this REST call.
+Fetch the list of databases available to the specified `user`.

+You need *Administrate* permissions for the server access level in order to execute this REST call.

 The call will return a JSON object with the per-database access privileges for the specified user.
 The *result* object will contain